Steven Kwan Player Props: Guardians vs. Royals

 Steven Kwan At The Plate

-- Kwan has picked up a hit in 54 of 79 games this year, with multiple hits 22 times.
+- In 70.2% of his 84 games this season, Kwan has picked up at least one hit.
+He's also had 26 multi-hit games.

-- In 79 games played this year, he has gone deep in only two of them.
+- He has hit a long ball in two of 84 games played this season, and in 0.5% of his plate appearances.

-- In 20.3% of his games this season, Kwan has had at least one RBI.
-He's picked up more than one in 6.3% and driven in three or more of his team's runs in two contests.
+- In 20.2% of his games this season, Kwan has notched at least one RBI.
+In five of those games (6.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.